Friday, 29 June 2007

-The walking track was on the left bank, across the river, and as there was no bridge between Sainte-Énimie and Saint-Chély-du-Tarn, we would take the road as far as Saint-Chély-du-Tarn, and then cross over to the track, rather than retrace our steps to Sainte-Énimie.
+The walking track was on the left bank, across the river, and as there was no bridge between Sainte-Énimie and Saint-Chély-du-Tarn, we would tomorrow take the road as far as Saint-Chély-du-Tarn, and then cross over to the track, rather than retrace our steps up to Sainte-Énimie.

 As we have found many times, walking on a road early in the morning is quite different from doing it later in the day.

 We set off down the road.
 The only tricky part for walkers was a short tunnel just out of the town with absolutely no kerb, but we got through it without trouble.
 It was indeed two kilometres to the camping ground, which clung to the slope above the river in a series of terraces.